Inge Viett: Außerparlamentarische Opposition

-In 1968 Viett relocated to the Kreuzberg district in West Berlin where she moved in to what one source described as "a women's apartment" at number 22 "Eisenbahnstraße" ("Railway Street") with three other politically aware women, Waltraut Siepert, Anke-Rixa Hansen, and Ursula Scheu.
-With the others she took part in meetings, demonstrations, and other actions of the APO, a group of mainly student aged political activists committed to expressly "extra-parliamentary" opposition to the West German political establishment.
+In 1968 Viett relocated to the Kreuzberg district in West Berlin where she moved in to what one source described as "a women's apartment" at number 22 Eisenbahnstraße with three other politically aware women, Waltraut Siepert, Anke-Rixa Hansen, and Ursula Scheu.
+With the others she took part in meetings, demonstrations, and other actions of the Außerparlamentarische Opposition, a group of mainly student aged political activists committed to expressly "extra-parliamentary" opposition to the West German political establishment.
 She later wrote that a defining element in her own politicisation was a trip lasting several months that she took to North Africa.
 She was deeply impressed by the contrast between the poverty she encountered there and the prosperity of many in the west, along with accompanying excesses.
 During a street demonstration she was arrested by a civilian official after involvement in throwing a paving stone, and was held overnight in police custody.
 This brief experience of imprisonment, she later asserted, marked a deep break with her past.
 Professionally she was at the time undertaking an internship with a film copying business in order to be able to embark on an apprenticeship at a later date.
 But her night in the police cell led her to hand in her notice in order to devote herself to her political activism.

 Participation in militant actions followed.
 In the early 1970s an arson attack on the vehicle fleet of the Axel Springer publishing house failed because of "technical difficulties".
-She learned how to prepare and use Molotov cocktails.
-In December 1971 Viett was one of the "squatters" involved in the occupation of the so-called Georg von Rauch House, close to her home in Berlin-Kreuzberg.
+Viett learned how to prepare and use Molotov cocktails.
+In December 1971 she was one of the squatters involved in the occupation of the Georg von Rauch Haus, close to her home in Kreuzberg.
 When police made a move towards the house, and took up positions directly in front of it, it was her fellow squatters who prevented her from throwing Molotov cocktails at them from the roof.

 Other actions in 1971 were directed against the display windows of wedding dress shops and sex shops.
-On at least one occasion she undertook her actions with fellow activist Verena Becker: people clearing up the broken glass of the shop windows found printed calling cards had been left behind with the mysterious warning, "Die schwarze Braut kommt" ("The black bride is coming").
+On at least one occasion she undertook her actions with fellow activist Verena Becker.
+People clearing up the broken glass of the shop windows found printed calling cards had been left behind with the mysterious warning, Die schwarze Braut kommt.
 Beauty pageants in department stores were also targeted.
 She became involved in organised theft campaigns against department stores, sending the items stolen to those who had been arrested.
-During the early 1970s she moved to the "Liebenwalde Street" commune, described as a centre of "Schwarze Hilfe" (loosely: "Black support").
+During the early 1970s she moved to the Liebenwalde Street commune, described as a centre of Schwarze Hilfe (loosely: Black support).